 It is important to remember the baseline figures being used to calculate our current inflation rates.
-Inflation is measured on a year-over-year basis, meaning that inflation in April 2021 is determined by comparing prices in April of 2021 to prices in April 2020.
-Last April was the beginning of the pandemic; most businesses were closed, energy prices fell off a cliff, and individuals hoarded cash given economic uncertainty.
+Inflation measures year-over-year; April 2021 compared to April 2020, when the pandemic began, causing economic uncertainty.
 The result was a lower baseline level for prices in April 2020.
-Even if prices in April of 2021 were only moderately higher than pre-pandemic levels, they are significantly higher than they were a year prior which led to the scary inflation numbers.
-The stance of many central bankers is that the inflation we are currently seeing is “transitory” and shouldn’t be a cause of concern.
+Even if April 2021 prices moderately rose from pre-pandemic levels, they significantly increased compared to a year earlier.
+Many central bankers view current inflation as “transitory” and not a cause for concern.

 What Should I do About it?